 Community Building Sessions™

 Each school year brings the challenges of new social relationships, school practices and routines, and feelings of anonymity and alienation to many students.
 Students may be inadequately prepared for a new school where there are more challenging materials and academic pressure from standardized testing.
-Lack of skills hinder students who are often expected to be independent learners.
 Instead of a fail-safe system of support, students may find there are only one or two teachers who make a strong connection with them.

 SEL Community Building Sessions™ are designed to:

 - Develop a positive community where students feel a sense of belonging, are significant members of the group and have fun.

 - Teach and reinforce relationship-building skills.

 - Promote social interest through sharing, listening, inclusion, participation, and dialogue.

 - Model and practice social skills such as cooperation, assertion, responsibility, empathy, and self-control.